jpuseche/node-presentation/README.md

     npm install
     ```
     This is to load the necessary modules into your local project.
+4. Run the command:
+    ```
+    npm run dev
+    ```
+    This is to run the server after the initial listening configuration is set.

 With this you should be ready to attend the code along prepared for this repository.
 Happy coding!!!